 There are plenty of software and web tools you can use to manage your email list, create newsletter templates, and send out email campaigns, and many of them are extremely affordable, or even free.
 If you’re really on a shoestring budget, you can create and send an email newsletter without any software tools, though it will take more time to manually manage your email list and create your newsletter.

-In addition to the low barriers to entry, email marketing comes with excellent ROI for restaurants—they can expect to make, on average, a $44 return for every $1 spent on email.
+In addition to the low barriers to entry, email marketing campaigns come with excellent ROI for foodservice establishments—they can expect to make, on average, a $44 return for every $1 spent on email.
 This kind of marketing comes with the lowest risk, and some of the highest return for restaurants.

 Newsletters Help You Connect with Your Guests

 Newsletters are a great way to stay connected to your guests and make them feel valued for their loyalty to your restaurant.